Reentrant Superconductivity from Competing Spin-Triplet Instabilities

 Superconductivity is commonly regarded as fragile against magnetic fields due to orbital depairing and Pauli paramagnetic effects~\cite{de2018superconductivity}.
-This paradigm implicitly assumes that Cooper pairing necessarily involves two opposite spin species.
-Spin-triplet superconductors, however, possess internal spin degrees of freedom that allow qualitatively different magnetic-field responses~\cite{sigrist1991phenomenological}.
+Orbital depairing generally affects both spin-singlet and spin-triplet superconductors.
+In contrast, the Pauli paramagnetic effect universally suppresses opposite-spin pairing, while its influence on spin-triplet states depends sensitively on the spin structure of the order parameter.
+As a result, spin-triplet superconductors can exhibit qualitatively different magnetic-field responses~\cite{sigrist1991phenomenological}.

 In spin-triplet systems, the internal spin structure of the order parameter permits distinct superconducting instabilities that differ in their spin polarization, whose relative stability generally depends on the direction of the applied magnetic field.
-Depending on the relative phase and amplitude of the triplet components, the dominant superconducting instability may be either spin-unpolarized (spinful) or spin-polarized in the sense of a finite net spin polarization, leading to fundamentally different couplings to external magnetic fields.
-As a consequence, a magnetic field can do more than simply suppress superconductivity: it may instead reorganize the hierarchy of competing superconducting instabilities, depending on its crystallographic orientation.
-Such a reorganization of superconducting instabilities naturally opens the possibility of nonmonotonic and reentrant behavior of the superconducting instability under magnetic fields.
-Reentrant superconductivity, where superconductivity is suppressed at intermediate fields but re-emerges at higher fields, has long been discussed and has also been observed experimentally in several uranium-based compounds that are considered candidates for spin-triplet superconductivity ~\cite{doi:10.7566/JPSJ.88.022001, Ran2019, Lewin2023}.
-These observations highlight that magnetic fields can play a constructive role in stabilizing superconductivity, rather than acting solely as a pair-breaking perturbation.
+Depending on the relative phase and amplitude of the triplet components, the dominant superconducting instability may be either spin-unpolarized or spin-polarized in the sense that the condensate acquires a finite value of the spin-polarization parameter $\Xi$ (see Eq.~(\ref{Xi})), leading to fundamentally different couplings to external magnetic fields.
+As a consequence, a magnetic field can do more than simply suppress superconductivity: it may instead reorganize the hierarchy of competing superconducting instabilities depending on its crystallographic orientation.
+Such a reorganization naturally opens the possibility of nonmonotonic behavior of the superconducting instability under magnetic fields, including reentrant behavior.

-Here, we show that reentrant superconductivity can be understood as a generic instability phenomenon resulting from the competition between triplet superconducting channels distinguished by their internal spin structure.
+Reentrant superconductivity, where superconductivity is suppressed at intermediate fields but re-emerges at higher fields, has long been discussed in several distinct physical contexts.
+Early theoretical work considered exchange-field compensation in magnetic materials (the Jaccarino--Peter mechanism)~\cite{Jaccarino1962}, while field-induced superconductivity in high magnetic fields has also been studied in low-dimensional conductors~\cite{Lebed1986}.
+More recently, magnetic-field-enhanced superconductivity has been discussed in ferromagnetic and uranium-based superconductors, where internal magnetism can reorganize the superconducting state~\cite{Mineev2017}.